Meadowlarke/Bibliography/Graeber2021.md

 199: Slavery in the Pacific "Shatter Zone."

 200: Differences in ideas of the virtue of labor between the Yurok and Northwestern peoples.

-#Z: Yurok victors in battle were required to pay restitution for each life taken at the same rate they would pay if they were guilty of murder.
-This made inter-group rading fiscally pointless.
-Millitary advantage was a liability to the winning side.

 203: Rejection of slavery by Californians.

 205: Rejecting environmental determinism and the determinism of structuralism.

-#Z: Graeber and Wengrow make a beautiful criticism of structuralism in *The Dawn of Everything* where they point out that it is an ultimately completely deterministic philosophy.
-We will endlessly repeat the patterns of behavior handed to us by society: "Language speaks us."
-There is no explanation for why any culture is the way it is, any more than there is a reason why Chinese is a tonal language and Finnish is an agglutinative one.
-Graeber and Wengrow prefer to see people in the past as full humans capable of political introspection.

 208: Slavery as a fundamentally domestic institution.